quiltdata/quilt/docs/build-a-package.md

 Package handles take the form `USER_NAME/PACKAGE_NAME`.
 The package name and the names of any package subtrees must be valid Python identifiers:
 * Start with a letter
 * Contain only alphanumerics and underscore

-This ensures that pacakges can be accessed with Python's dot operator.
+The above criteria ensure that packages can be accessed with Python's dot operator.